Management and Security

 - Display notification popups

-- Application behavior monitoring: Enables real-time behavioral scanning, which monitors application behavior for suspicious activity.
+- Application behavior monitoring (Windows only): Enables real-time behavioral scanning, which monitors application behavior for suspicious activity.
+The default is enabled.

 Traffic scan: These options control the monitored network protocols.